ubco-cmps/data301_course/about/syllabus.md

 # Course Syllabus

 This is the official syllabus and course outline for DATA 301, COSC 301, and DATA 501.
+For convenience, we will use DATA 301 in place of DATA301/501 and COSC 301.

 ```{warning} Please note that this syllabus is currently under active development, there may be typos or missing sections; treat this as a draft until the course starts!
 ```